sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 ## Summary

-We created a new process based on an existing process, and added a new transition in the new process.
+We created a new process based on an existing example process, and removed unnecessary transitions from the new process.
 We then pushed our changes to the Flex backend using Flex CLI.

 In addition, we modified our client app to work with the new process by updating